sharare-sadri/CryptoCurrency-exchange/README.md

 **GitHub Actions** watches the main branch.
 On a push, it builds a new Docker image, pushes it to a container registry, and uses **Helm** to deploy the new version to the cluster automatically.

+**GitLab CI/CD** watches for commits.
+On every push, it automatically runs a lint stage to validate the Helm chart.
+On a push to the main branch, it then runs a build stage to create a new Docker image and push it to a container registry, followed by a deploy stage that uses Helm to deploy the new version to the cluster.
 ---

 ## Observability